top of page

 While LetsVPN is turned on you can use your phone as a hotspot (VPN is not sharable via hotspot) and the connection will still be good.
 Also, you can share your account with a friend (at least with the Platinum subscription).

 ➜ Once you download and open the app for the first time, you start your 72-hour free trial.
-Especially if you have a non-Apple device, make sure to download the app at home, then open it once in China, so you will be able to use the trial to set up your subscriptions.
+Especially if you have a non-Apple device, make sure to download the app at home, and then open it once in China, so you will be able to use the trial to set up your subscriptions.

 I downloaded AstrillVPN and was ready to use it in case LetsVPN had failed me, but this did not happen so I did not purchase any subscription and did not actually try it.
 However, a member of my company did and had an overall good experience.